codeMonkeysBe/traceme-server/README.md

 # traceme-server

-## Server implementation of a TCP server speaking the TraceME protocol.
+## Library implementation of a TCP server speaking the TraceME protocol.

 ### Introduction